Install packages

 It is also evident that if

-already are available, those will be used!
+numpyandpandasalready are available, those will be used, but may be of older versions!If

 Exercise